newhuo-tech/hk-docs/source/index.html.md

 ### Response Content

-The returned "Data" field contains an integer representing the timestamp in milliseconds adjusted to Singapore time.
+The returned "Data" field contains an integer representing the timestamp in milliseconds adjusted to Hong Kong time.

 # Market Data